KoussayDhifi/koussay-blog/_tabs/about.md

 - 📚 Research articles about cybersecurity topics like cryptography, network protocols, and system security.
 - 🔒 Hands-on projects and experiments with security tools and concepts.
-- 🛠 Reflections on learning experiences, certifications, and academic growth.
+- 🛠 Step by step CTF writeups.

 I believe in the importance of cumulative learning, sharing knowledge, and protecting personal privacy on the internet.